Sylvain-Bugat/RundeckMonitor/README.md

 	rundeck.monitor.project=

-RunDeck project containing jobs to scan
+Rundeck project containing jobs to scan

 ### Authentication parameters

 	rundeck.monitor.api.key=

-RunDeck API key can be used instead of login/password
+Rundeck API key can be used instead of login/password

 	rundeck.monitor.login=

-Login with access to the RunDeck REST API if no API key is defined
+Login with access to the Rundeck REST API if no API key is defined

 	rundeck.monitor.password=